Reolink - Be Prepared, Be Reolink

 With the key differences covered, which camera sensor size is best for your needs?
 Here are some things to consider:

-Go with crop sensor if you want something smaller and lighter, don't want to spend thousands more for gear, shoot wildlife or sports often and need the extra "reach," or are just starting photography and want room to grow skills before upgrading.
+Go with cropped sensor if you want something smaller and lighter, don't want to spend thousands more for gear, shoot wildlife or sports often and need the extra "reach," or are just starting photography and want room to grow skills before upgrading.

 Bonus Tips: How to Take Best Pictures with Your Camera